avg —

 Instructions

-I transfer the rinsed grains into the multicooker bowl, levelling them across the base.
+I transfer the clean grains into the multicooker bowl and level them out – an even layer across the base ensures uniform heating and cooking.

 Tips